bjsmiley/libsimc/README.md

 # libsimc
 Simple C Library - inspired by SGLIB and STL

-# Goal
+# Goals
-To implement my own version of the C++ STL (limited) and any other algorithms, data structures or functions.
+* To implement my own __limited__ version of the C++ STL, as well as, any other algorithms, data structures or functions for C.
+* Make The library easy to use, robust, and safe.

 # Files
 ## <functions.h>